About us

 Feminism may have already begun in the cradle for Letizia.
 Hailing from the Canton of Grisons, she has been involved and dedicated in numerous projects for a better world.
 She stands up and speaks out against injustice, without being boisterous.
 She has done campaign work for “Flirt Don’t Hurt”, “16 Tage Gegen Gewalt an Frauen” and is co-initiator of the Queens* of Hip-Hop Festival.
 She studied German Literature, Edition Philology & Theatre Studies, led the youth mentoring project “womentoring” and has been involved in education and youth politics.
 She later worked as a research assistant for a project at the University of Bern.

 Since 2018 she has been rousing up Helvetiarockt as an all-rounder, combining her passion for music with the fight against inequality.
-In addition to her main project Female* Bandworkshops, she’s responsible for the new database project for women* in music.
+She started out leading the Helvetiarockt bandworkshops and the musicdirectory.org.
+Since 2022, Letizia has been co-managing the Diversity Roadmap & On Tour projects and is our expert on the topic of sexualised violence in clubs and festivals.
 Fresh inputs and critical questions are Letizia’s specialty.
 Despite – or maybe precisely because of – her analytical and calm nature, she cracks people up with her dry humor.
 Should this ever fail to defuse a critical situation, she has one last ace up her sleeve.
 With her “Silly Dance” she’ll have everyone rolling on the floor laughing in no time.

 Muriel Rhyner